Study in Norway

-Famous inventions from Norway include Cheese Slicer, Aerosal spray, Gas Turbine, Paper clip & key card.
+Famous inventions from Norway include Cheese Slicer, Aerosol spray, Gas Turbine, Paper clip & key card.

-Today, Norway is a modern country where their explorative mindset is geared towards technology, innovation and developing knowledge based society.
-They also continue to further develop their oil & gas industry, fisheries and traditional industrial areas.
+Today, Norway is a modern country where its explorative mindset is geared towards technology, innovation, and developing a knowledge-based society.
+They also continue to further develop their oil & gas industry, fisheries, and traditional industrial areas.

-Norwegians have a reputation of being somewhat introvert and difficult to get to know.
+Norwegians have a reputation of being somewhat introverted and difficult to get to know.
 But this should just be perceived as a first impression misunderstanding.
-Norwegians are generally both welcoming and open minded towards foreigners.
+Norwegians are generally both welcoming and open-minded towards foreigners.
 They have a direct way of communicating and often speak out their opinions.